 In 1967, the Journal of Consulting Psychology published a study conducted by two researchers that would eventually shape the way we understand the importance of nonverbal communication.
 Written by UCLA professor Albert Mehrabian and Susan R. Ferris, the piece described the relative importance of words, tone of voice and body language in understanding an underlying emotional message.
 But more on this in a minute.
 First, we need to understand what nonverbal communication is.

-As the name implies, non-verbal communication accounts for practically everything that isn’t the words used in communication.
+As the name implies, nonverbal communication accounts for practically everything that isn’t the words used in communication.
 Eye contact, gestures, inflection, dress and proximity all play important but subtle roles in determining our understanding of a person’s meaning.
 Without these indicators, the totality of a person’s statement is impossible to interpret.
 Dr. Mehrabian suspected precisely that when he began conducting his experiments in the mid-1960s.
-In one, subjects were given three recordings of the word “maybe” – one to convey disliking, one to convey liking and one to convey neutrality.
-They were then shown photos of female faces expressing the same three emotions, and were told to determine the emotions of both the recordings and the photos.
+In one, subjects were given three recordings of the word “maybe” – one to convey disfavor, one to convey favor and one to convey neutrality.
+They were then shown photos of female faces expressing the same three emotions and were told to determine the emotions of both the recordings and the photos.
 The subjects more accurately guessed the emotion conveyed in the photos by a margin of 3:2.